 The Kubikiri Cycle went through a number of drafts.
 Tomo Kunagisa was originally intended to be the series' protagonist, but during the rewriting process, Nisio Isin realized that "Boku" had become more important.

 Del Rey published the first two novels in English from July 22, 2008 to June 22, 2010.
-Vertical Inc. announced on September 30, 2016 that they have relicensed the first novel.
+Vertical Inc. has licensed the first novel and plans to release it on January 24, 2017.

 First off let me start by saying that this is series of light novel author Nisio Isin (Bakemonogatari, Katanagatari and Death Note Another Note: The Los Angeles BB Murder Cases).
 There are are a total of nine novels but only the first two have been translated and licensed by Del Rey with no plans for future release.